Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 ## **Battery usage**

-The Seeeduino XIAO expansion board can be powered by a battery, so if you do some demo that needs to be moved, that battery will help you to solve the power supply issue. when you plug the battery please watch out for the positive and negative anodes, follow the picture to connect the battery in case of damage the
+The Seeeduino XIAO expansion board can be powered by a battery, so if you do some demo that needs to be moved, that battery will help you to solve the power supply issue. when you plug the battery please watch out for the positive and negative anodes, follow the picture to connect the battery in case of damage the board.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/battery-board.png"/></div>